enginebai/Algorithms/topics/linked-list.md

         currentNode = currentNode.next
     }

-    // We actually find the index to delete. if (currentIndex == indexToDelete) {
+    // We actually find the index to delete.
+If current node is null, that means the index exceeds the size. if (currentIndex == indexToDelete && currentNode != null) {
-        previousNode.next = currentNode.next
+        previousNode?.next = currentNode.next
     }
 }
 ```